How many records have The Beatles sold?

 Where the Beatles outshone all their competitors was in longevity Compilations, such as the 'red' and the 'blue' anthologies sold particularly well throughout the 70s.
-Initially aimed at those who had once purchased the singles they also appealed to a younger market.
+These were initially marketed at those who had once purchased the singles but they also appealed to a younger market.

 New formatsSales were also helped by the mass switch from vinyl to CD in the 1980s.
 Ironically, the CD format has seen a rapid decline in this century, while vinyl has undergone a mini revival.

 A new trend has been for special reissues and previously unreleased tracks.
 The Anthology series was a mass market example of this.

 More recently sales have become increasingly difficult to assess, as downloads of individual tracks are added to traditional singles & albums.
 But demand for the remastered albums and reissued films confirms that the Beatles songbook remains the most lucrative one in the history of popular music.